LarsBehrenberg/gb-content-copy/content/posts/aneurin-bevan.md

       Bevan died on July 6, 1960 at his home in Asheridge Farm, Chesham, Buckinghamshire.
 His remains were cremated at [Gwent Crematorium in Croesyceiliog](http://www.gwentcrematorium.org.uk/) in a private family ceremony.
     buttonToggle: false
+    sideGalleryImages:
+      - imageTitle: Statue of Bevan in Cardiff by Robert Thomas
+        imageUrl: /assets/aneurin-bevan-statue.jpg
+      - imageTitle: A portrait of Bevan at the Senedd (© fuzzytnth3, CC BY-SA 2.0)
+        imageUrl: /assets/senedd-bevan.jpg
+      - imageTitle: The main stone of the Aneurin Bevan Memorial Stones at the Sirhowy Valley Walk (© Nicholas Mutton, CC BY-SA 2.0)
+        imageUrl: /assets/aneurin-bevan-memorial-stone.jpg
 ---
 ## Aneurin Bevan was one of the most remarkable ministers of the post-war Labour government.